ssbc/async-append-only-log/README.md

 know when data has been written if needed.
 Streaming will only emit values that have been written to storage.
-This is to ensure that a view will never to ahead of the main log and thus end up in a bad state if the system crashes before data is written.
+This is to ensure that a view will never to ahead of the main log and thus end up in a bad state if the system crashes before data is written. `get` will return values that have not been written to disk yet.

 [flumelog-aligned-offset]: https://github.com/flumedb/flumelog-aligned-offset/
 [flumelog-offset]: https://github.com/flumedb/flumelog-offset/